Great West Life Assurance Co. Can Sells 739 Shares of Magnite, Inc. (NASDAQ:MGNI)

 Great West Life Assurance Co.
-Can trimmed its stake in Magnite, Inc. (NASDAQ:MGNI) by 11.0% in the 2nd quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
-The fund owned 6,005 shares of the company’s stock after selling 739 shares during the period.
+Can lowered its stake in Magnite, Inc. (NASDAQ:MGNI) by 11.0% in the 2nd quarter, according to its most recent disclosure with the SEC.
+The fund owned 6,005 shares of the company’s stock after selling 739 shares during the quarter.
 Great West Life Assurance Co.
-Can’s holdings in Magnite were worth $203,000 at the end of the most recent reporting period.
+Can’s holdings in Magnite were worth $203,000 at the end of the most recent quarter.

-Several other large investors also recently bought and sold shares of MGNI.
-Sterling Investment Advisors Ltd. lifted its stake in shares of Magnite by 100.0% during the 2nd quarter.
-Sterling Investment Advisors Ltd. now owns 1,200 shares of the company’s stock worth $41,000 after acquiring an additional 600 shares during the last quarter.
-IFP Advisors Inc lifted its stake in shares of Magnite by 265.1% during the 2nd quarter.
-IFP Advisors Inc now owns 2,680 shares of the company’s stock worth $90,000 after acquiring an additional 1,946 shares during the last quarter.
-Picton Mahoney Asset Management bought a new stake in shares of Magnite during the 2nd quarter worth approximately $115,000.
-Eaton Vance Management bought a new stake in shares of Magnite during the 1st quarter worth approximately $162,000.
-Finally, Pittenger & Anderson Inc. lifted its stake in shares of Magnite by 350.0% during the 1st quarter.
-Pittenger & Anderson Inc. now owns 4,500 shares of the company’s stock worth $187,000 after acquiring an additional 3,500 shares during the last quarter.
-64.77% of the stock is owned by institutional investors and hedge funds.
+A number of other hedge funds also recently made changes to their positions in MGNI.
+Envestnet Asset Management Inc. lifted its position in Magnite by 10.0% in the first quarter.
+Envestnet Asset Management Inc. now owns 14,454 shares of the company’s stock valued at $601,000 after purchasing an additional 1,312 shares during the last quarter.
+Kestra Advisory Services LLC bought a new stake in Magnite in the first quarter valued at approximately $214,000.
+Teacher Retirement System of Texas lifted its position in Magnite by 24.5% in the first quarter.
+Teacher Retirement System of Texas now owns 11,146 shares of the company’s stock valued at $464,000 after purchasing an additional 2,194 shares during the last quarter.
+Mercer Global Advisors Inc. ADV bought a new stake in Magnite in the first quarter valued at approximately $666,000.
+Finally, UBS Group AG lifted its position in Magnite by 3.8% in the first quarter.
+UBS Group AG now owns 224,016 shares of the company’s stock valued at $9,322,000 after purchasing an additional 8,155 shares during the last quarter.
+Hedge funds and other institutional investors own 64.77% of the company’s stock.

-In related news, General Counsel Aaron Saltz sold 1,481 shares of the business’s stock in a transaction on Monday, August 16th.
-The stock was sold at an average price of $26.82, for a total transaction of $39,720.42.
-Following the transaction, the general counsel now directly owns 258,416 shares in the company, valued at approximately $6,930,717.12.
-The sale was disclosed in a document filed with the SEC, which can be accessed through this link.
-Also, CEO Michael G. Barrett sold 81,341 shares of the business’s stock in a transaction on Monday, August 16th.
-The stock was sold at an average price of $27.81, for a total value of $2,262,093.21.
-Following the transaction, the chief executive officer now owns 1,358,499 shares in the company, valued at $37,779,857.19.
-The disclosure for this sale can be found here.
-Over the last 90 days, insiders have sold 174,672 shares of company stock worth $4,988,798.
-4.10% of the stock is owned by company insiders.
+Several research firms have recently issued reports on MGNI.
+Royal Bank of Canada began coverage on Magnite in a research note on Monday, August 9th.
+They set an “outperform” rating and a $40.00 target price on the stock.
+Craig Hallum reissued a “buy” rating and set a $50.00 target price on shares of Magnite in a research note on Friday, July 2nd.
+Berenberg Bank began coverage on Magnite in a research note on Wednesday, September 22nd.
+They set a “buy” rating and a $37.00 target price on the stock.
+Macquarie began coverage on Magnite in a research note on Tuesday, August 31st.
+They set an “outperform” rating and a $39.00 target price on the stock.
+Finally, Zacks Investment Research cut Magnite from a “hold” rating to a “sell” rating in a research note on Friday, September 10th.
+One analyst has rated the stock with a sell rating, two have given a hold rating and nine have issued a buy rating to the stock.
+According to MarketBeat, the stock has a consensus rating of “Buy” and a consensus target price of $41.67.

-Magnite (NASDAQ:MGNI) last announced its earnings results on Thursday, August 5th.
+Magnite (NASDAQ:MGNI) last issued its quarterly earnings results on Thursday, August 5th.
 The company reported $0.11 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $0.05 by $0.06.
+The company had revenue of $114.54 million for the quarter, compared to analysts’ expectations of $95.00 million.
 Magnite had a return on equity of 4.17% and a net margin of 6.07%.
-The firm had revenue of $114.54 million for the quarter, compared to the consensus estimate of $95.00 million.
-Research analysts predict that Magnite, Inc. will post 0.31 EPS for the current year.
+Equities research analysts expect that Magnite, Inc. will post 0.31 earnings per share for the current fiscal year.

-A number of brokerages recently issued reports on MGNI.
-Berenberg Bank began coverage on Magnite in a research note on Wednesday, September 22nd.
-They set a “buy” rating and a $37.00 price target for the company.
-Royal Bank of Canada assumed coverage on Magnite in a research note on Monday, August 9th.
-They set an “outperform” rating and a $40.00 price target for the company.
-Needham & Company LLC restated a “buy” rating and set a $70.00 price objective on shares of Magnite in a report on Thursday, September 16th.
-Macquarie assumed coverage on Magnite in a report on Tuesday, August 31st.
-They set an “outperform” rating and a $39.00 price objective on the stock.
-Finally, Zacks Investment Research downgraded Magnite from a “hold” rating to a “sell” rating in a report on Friday, September 10th.
-One research analyst has rated the stock with a sell rating, two have given a hold rating and nine have given a buy rating to the company.
-According to data from MarketBeat, the stock currently has a consensus rating of “Buy” and an average price target of $41.67.
+In other Magnite news, COO Katie Seitz Evans sold 31,930 shares of the business’s stock in a transaction on Monday, September 13th.
+The stock was sold at an average price of $28.48, for a total value of $909,366.40.
+Following the sale, the chief operating officer now directly owns 390,350 shares of the company’s stock, valued at $11,117,168.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Also, General Counsel Aaron Saltz sold 1,481 shares of the business’s stock in a transaction on Monday, August 16th.
+The stock was sold at an average price of $26.82, for a total value of $39,720.42.
+Following the completion of the sale, the general counsel now directly owns 258,416 shares in the company, valued at $6,930,717.12.
+The disclosure for this sale can be found here.
+Insiders sold 174,672 shares of company stock worth $4,988,798 over the last three months.
+Corporate insiders own 4.10% of the company’s stock.

 Magnite, Inc provides a technology solution to automate the purchase and sale of digital advertising inventory for buyers and sellers.
 It features applications and services for digital advertising sellers including websites, mobile applications, and other digital media properties.
 The company was founded by Frank Addante, Duc Chau, Craig Roah, Julie Mattern and Brian D.